Procedure: Open Access Research

 - Open access monographs – deposited within 1 year of publication

-- Non-open access monographs – deposited within 5 years of publication
+- Non-open access monographs – where they will be openly accessible within 5 years

-- Requests for restrictions or embargoes on access to research outputs must be made in writing by the author to the University Librarian, with the support of the author’s Head of School.
+- Requests for restrictions or embargoes on access to research outputs must be made by the appropriate delegate after an application by the author:

 - Submission forms are available at:

-- Authors can deposit material in a range of formats.
-The Library prefers authors to include a PDF with OCRd text or standard format (such as Microsoft Office).
-The Library will convert the file(s) to PDF if necessary.
+12. Authors can deposit material in a range of formats.
 Large files may take some time to upload or encounter difficulties.
-Contact library staff for assistance.
+Contact Open Research staff for assistance.

 - Published material will be made available in accordance with the agreement signed between the author and the publisher.